TakiKacper/Matl-Material-Language/docs/matl_domains_programming_guide.md

 {
     FragColor = <property color>
 ```
+Now, when material uses our domain it must provide value or equation for each of these properties.

 ## Adding dump spots
 Matl besides properties also provides variables and functions.
 We need to put appropriate directives so the translator know where to put their definitions.